Welcome. I’m a guitar teacher in Bloomington-Normal, IL.

 What music will I learn in lessons?

-In addition to the list, students are free to make requests for any songs they are interested in.
+I’m very responsive to my students’ interests and students are free to make requests for any songs they are interested in.

 How do I set up guitar lessons?